jasonherngwang/expense/README.md

+# Expense

-# Command-line tool for tracking expenses, using Ruby and PostgreSQL
+A command-line tool for tracking expenses, using Ruby and PostgreSQL